scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 Building monad stacks is a little tricky until you know the patterns.
 The first type parameter to a monad transformer is the *outer* monad in the stack---the transformer itself provides the inner monad.
 For example, our `ListOption` type above was built using `OptionT[List, A]` but the result was effectively a `List[Option[A]]`.
 In other words, we build monad stacks from the inside out.

 Many monads and all transformers have at least two type parameters, so we often have to define type aliases for intermediate stages.
 For example, suppose we want to wrap `\/` around `Option`. `Option` is the innermost type so we want to use the `OptionT` monad transformer.
-We need to `\/` as the first type parameter.
+We need to use `\/` as the first type parameter.
 However, `\/` has two type parameters and monads only have one.
 We need a type alias to make everything the correct shape:

 ~~~ scala
 type Error = String